Updated: Mar 20

 I was at Apple when they developed mac.com.
 Until then, we were not allowed to use our work computer for personal mail.
 Our business email was apple.com (which Apple still uses).
 But when mac.com came out, we were assigned addresses using our apple email user name.
 Then we were told to use the mac accounts for friends and families.
 I was assigned firstname.lastname@example.org.
 Later, when MobileMe (which turned out to be a disaster) was released, my email became email@example.com, and then when iCloud came out, I ended up with firstname.lastname@example.org.
 Now I have three email addresses that all lead to the same inbox; two are aliases.

 Most of my friends will say "but your email address is bunnyladen AT mac DOT com."
-At one point Apple allowed by to take that longer user name (which is what I would have done in the beginning had they asked), but they consider it to be like an alias.
+At one point Apple allowed me to take that longer user name (which is what I would have done in the beginning had they asked), but they consider it to be like an alias.
 It's not quite because the bunnyaden email comes to its own inbox, but the account is inextricably bound to the laden address.

 For the past month or so, Apple has been locking me out of my account several times a day.
 I have to go through a reset procedure that takes several minutes, only to have to do the same thing later on in the day.
 My computer has become an annoyance because these reset prompts will pop-up even then I am doing something else.
 Other people have reported the same problem.
 Apple, as is typical, has remained silent on the issue.
 One theory is that people who have short user names are more prone to security issues.
 (Apple, not me, chose the name for me.)